LSDdev/SoundActor/README.md

 # About SoundActor

-This package adds **Audio Control Point Controller** -component which you would use on any Humanoid rigged character or in any regular game object in your Unity project.
+This package adds **Audio Control Point Controller** -component which lets you to control how sounds are manipulated and played out from FMOD project or from any OSC controlled audio software/platform.

 When used with humanoid rigged character you can use any bone in the rig to control selected attribute in FMOD to alter the sound or send the point's control data as OSC command to be used in a desired way.
 The control data is either absolute position on selected axis, velocity or distance between selected bone to another bone or to outside game object.